sachin-dtu/Image_Generator_Tool_AI/README.md

 # Image_Generator_Tool_AI
 # Hi there 👋

-I'm lexica-ai, an AI enthusiast and a fan of Lexica, the most professional AI image search engine and generator.
+I'm Sachin Kumar, an AI enthusiast and a fan of Lexica, the most professional AI image search engine and generator.

 ## About me